 Incontinence doesn't have to negatively impact a person's quality of life, or cause them to feel any undue embarrassment or stress.
 In most cases, it's an issue that can be dealt with alongside a great team of medical professionals and caregivers.

 With a little bit of preparation, education, communication, and compassion, you're well on your way to handling your client's incontinence with grace and dignity.
-For more information about providing excellent care, please don't hesitate to reach out to us today.
+For more information about providing excellent care, please don't hesitate to reach out to your local Caring office today.